 Social Program Support

 The poverty rate tends to generally follow the economic cycle (PDF).
-As the economy reached new heights in 2000, the poverty rate fell to 11.1 percent--a rate not seen since 1973—but in 2010 the poverty rate had jumped back up to 15.1 percent.
+As the economy reached new heights in 2000, the poverty rate fell to 11.1 percent—a rate not seen since 1973—but in 2010 the poverty rate had risen to 15.1 percent.

-Today, record numbers receive food stamps, though one in five Americans struggle to afford food (Stateline).
-The number of Social Security Disability Insurance recipients has surged by more than 22 percent since the recession began, as that program effectively acts as a long-term unemployment benefit for some (Bloomberg).
+Today, record numbers receive food stamps, and one in five Americans struggle to afford food.
+The five-year farm bill passed in late January 2014 by the House—with Senate approval expected—contains a 1 percent cut to the food stamp program ($8 billion over 10 years), through tighter restrictions on heating assistance.
+The number of Social Security Disability Insurance recipients has surged by more than 22 percent since the recession began in 2007; that program effectively acts as a long-term unemployment benefit for some.

 From Medicaid to unemployment benefits, many social support programs are driven by decisions at the state level.
-States have less flexibility to run deficits and many have cut programs to needy citizens.
-Pennsylvania recently joined other states in eliminating its general assistance program (Stateline).
-One caseworker observed: "My clients have lost an important source of funds for life's necessities, while they face longer waitlists for job training programs."
+States have less flexibility to run deficits, and many have cut programs to needy citizens.
+Pennsylvania recently joined other states in eliminating its general assistance program.

 Bred for Success?

-A longer-term source of income disparity is strengthening: It is increasingly difficult to reach a higher economic status than your parents.
-Many Americans take pride in the belief that everyone has a chance to "make it big" and rags-to-riches stories are almost legends.
+Many Americans take pride in the belief that everyone has a chance to "make it big," and rags-to-riches stories are almost legends.
 But today, more than 40 percent of those born into the lowest income quintile will stay there, and less than 30 percent will make an above-average income.

-Among developed countries, only the United Kingdom has less class mobility; in 2006, the Brookings Institution found that 47 percent of U.S. parents' income advantages are passed to their children, greater than in France (41 percent), Germany (32 percent) or Sweden (27 percent).
+Among developed countries, only the United Kingdom has less class mobility than the United States; in 2006, the Brookings Institution found that 47 percent of U.S. parents' income advantages are passed to their children, greater than in France (41 percent), Germany (32 percent) or Sweden (27 percent).
 The countries with the highest mobility were Canada, Norway, Finland and Denmark, where less than 20 percent of economic advantages are passed to children (PDF).